Green River (Colorado River tributary): History

-While it was known that the Green River drained to Colorado, the exact course was not known.
+While it was eventually known that the Green River drained to the Colorado, the exact course was not known.
 Miera's map showed the Colorado River branching into two major streams – the Nabajoo (San Juan) and the Zaguananas.
 It also showed the Zaguananas branching into four heads, including the Dolores and the Rafael (the latter of which Escalante's journal equates with Colorado per information from the Native Americans).
 A map of 1847 redirects the course of the Rafael to the north and labels it as Green River.
 It would be some time before the true confluence of the Green and Colorado Rivers would be known.

 The Old Spanish Trail from New Mexico to California crossed the river just above the present-day town of Green River, Utah.

 In the early 19th century, the upper river in Wyoming was part of the disputed Oregon Country.
 It was explored by trappers from the North West Company and Hudson's Bay Company, such as Donald Mackenzie who pioneered the area from 1819.
 In 1825, the American William Ashley and a party of American explorers floated down the river from north of the Uintah Mountains to the mouth of the White River.
 The valley of the river became increasingly used as a wintering ground for American trappers in the next decades, with trading posts established at the mouth of the White near Whiterocks, Utah, and Browns Park.
-The Upper Green River Rendezvous Site near Pinedale, Wyoming was a popular location for annual mountain man rendezvous during the 1820s and 1830s, with as many as 450 to 500 trappers attending during its heyday in the 1830s.
+The Upper Green River Rendezvous Site near Pinedale, Wyoming, was a popular location for annual mountain man rendezvous during the 1820s and 1830s, with as many as 450 to 500 trappers attending during its heyday in the 1830s.